 So, Are Dividends Better Than Capital Gains for You?

 Making the choice to focus on dividends vs capital gains is a major factor in investing.
 When you start with an overall wealth plan, you’ll have more clarity about which is better for you based on your own investing goals and your current progress to reach them.

-As you can see, there are times when dividends are better than capital gains for investors, and there are times when capital gains are better than dividends for investors.
+As you can see, there are times when dividends are better than capital gains, and there are times when capital gains are better than dividends for investors.
 There is no one answer for everyone, as is usually the case with investing your money.

 The best place to start is with my Ultimate Wealth Plan.
 You can get it here now.